 A payment processing fee of no more than 2.3% applies to purchases by credit card or debit card.

-A payment processing fee from 2.55% applies to all purchases made by credit or debit card.
+Credit Cards: A payment processing fee of no more than 2.5% applies to purchases by credit card or debit card.

 Booking online?
 Get your tickets posted, download them as print-at-home, or show on your smartphone.

 Child prices: Selected shows have special prices for children aged 15 years and under.
-Te Ata events have child prices for under 18s and under 25s.
 See specific events for details.
 All children must have a ticket, regardless of age.

 If you have any other questions, feel free to contact us at firstname.lastname@example.org and we will be happy to help.